front-end-performer/front-end-performer/README.md

 <!--
 **front-end-performer/front-end-performer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I am Oleksii and working as a Front End Web Developer.
+I have studied Full Stack Developemt in mid-2019.

+I am really enthusiastic about learning new technology.
+Currenlty working on my project: www.dielokale.com.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...